-Kohlrabi that ripens in mild and cool weather will be tastier than kohlrabi that matures in warm and hot weather.
+- Kohlrabi that ripens in mild and cool weather will be tastier than kohlrabi that matures in warm and hot weather.
 Where summers are cool, grow kohlrabi spring through autumn.
 Where summers are hot, grow kohlrabi in fall and winter.

-Kohlrabi that matures in cool weather can remain in the ground until temperatures fall into the 20°sF (-6°C).
+- Kohlrabi that matures in cool weather can remain in the ground until temperatures fall into the 20°sF (-6°C).
 Garden-stored kohlrabi can freeze once or twice in winter and still be edible.

-Harvest a kohlrabi stem by cutting it from the base of the plant with a serrated knife.
+- Harvest a kohlrabi stem by cutting it from the base of the plant with a serrated knife.
 Trim the leaves from the stem before cooking or storing.

-- Snip the leaves from the stem any time during the growing season for eating but don't take all of them os that the plant will continue to grow.
+- Snip the leaves from the stem any time during the growing season for eating but don't take all of the leaves so that the plant will continue to grow.

-Store kohlrabi cold and moist, 32°-40°F (0°-4°C) and 95 percent relative humidity.
+- Store kohlrabi cold and moist, 32°-40°F (0°-4°C) and 95 percent relative humidity.
 Cold and moist storage is a challenge.
 A refrigerator is cold but the air is dry.
 Place kohlrabi in a perforated plastic bag in the vegetable crisper section.

-If there is no room in the refrigerator, kohlrabi can also be packed in a container—a bucket or plastic storage box or cooler–in moist sand, peat moss, or sawdust.
+- If there is no room in the refrigerator, kohlrabi can also be packed in a container—a bucket or plastic storage box or cooler–in moist sand, peat moss, or sawdust.
 Don’t pack stems too tightly; if the stems touch they can start to rot; be sure to leave 2 inches (5 cm) of insulating material around at the top, bottom, and sides of the stored roots.
 Set the lid loosely so that there is good air circulation and place the container in as cool a place as possible short of freezing such as a basement, garage, or shed.

-Check roots in storage often and remove any that show signs of deterioration.
+- Check roots in storage often and remove any that show signs of deterioration.
 If stored stems get too warm they will sprout new tops and become woody.

 More tips at How to Grow Kohlrabi.